What Are Polymers?

 A polymer is a large molecule or a macromolecule, which essentially is a combination of many subunits.
 The term polymer in Greek means ‘many parts’.
 Polymers can be found all around us, from the strand of our DNA, which is a naturally occurring biopolymer, to polypropylene which is used throughout the world as plastic.

-Polymers may be naturally found in plants and animals (natural polymers) or may be man-made (synthetic polymers).
-Different polymers have a number of unique physical and chemical properties due to which they find usage in everyday life.
+Polymers can be naturally found in plants and animals (natural polymers) or can be human-made (synthetic polymers).
+Different polymers have a number of unique physical and chemical properties, due to which they find usage in everyday life.

 - Classification of Polymers

 - Polymers and Their Monomers